IBASIC-github/Spread-gram/README.md

 # Spread-gram
-A python implication of Spread-gram
+A python implication of spread-gram